 Iceland Campervan or Tent Camp: What to Know Before You Travel

-When planning a trip to Iceland, it can be overwhelming deciding the best way to see this stunning country.
+With stunning landscapes and nice roads, Iceland is undoubtedly one of the best countries for a road trip adventure.
+But as you start planning your trip to Iceland, it can be overwhelming deciding the best way to see this stunning country.

 There are many nice hotels and Airbnbs in the bigger cities, but they ain’t cheap.
 Even staying in hostel dorm beds can take a toll on your wallet.
-And the bigger problem is that outside Reykjavik and Vik, there aren’t many places to choose from.
+And the bigger problem is that outside Reykjavik and Vik, there aren’t a ton of places to choose from.

 And now the debate:

-The answer depends on many things: your budget, the level of comfort you desire and the time of year you plan to travel, to name a few.
+Both are great options, and the answer depends on a few things: your budget, the level of comfort you desire, and the time of year you plan to travel.

 We’re going to go through the pros and cons of each option so you can decide whether tenting or hiring a campervan in Iceland is best for you.